The Last of Us (video game): Critical response

 The Last of Us received "universal acclaim", according to review aggregator Metacritic.
 It is the fifth-highest-rated PlayStation 3 game on Metacritic.
 Reviewers praised the character development, story and subtext, visual and sound design, and depiction of female and LGBT characters.
 Colin Moriarty of IGN called The Last of Us "a masterpiece" and "PlayStation 3's best exclusive", and Edge considered it "the most riveting, emotionally resonant story-driven epic" of the console generation.
-Oli Welsh of Eurogamer wrote that it is "a beacon of hope" for the survival horror genre; Andy Kelly of Computer and Video Games declared it "Naughty Dog's finest moment".
+Oli Welsh of Eurogamer wrote that it is "a beacon of hope" for the survival horror genre; Andy Kelly of Computer and Video Games (CVG declared it "Naughty Dog's finest moment".

-Kelly of Computer and Video Games found the story memorable, and IGNs Moriarty named it one of the game's standout features.
-PlayStation Official Magazine's David Meikleham wrote that the pacing contributed to the improvement of the story, stating that there is "a real sense of time elapsed and journey traveled along every step of the way", and Destructoids James Stephanie Sterling lauded the game's suspenseful moments.
-Richard Mitchell of Joystiq found that the narrative improved the character relationships.
+Kelly of CVG found the story memorable, and IGNs Moriarty named it one of the game's standout features.
+PlayStation Official Magazine's (OPM David Meikleham wrote that the pacing contributed to the improvement of the story, stating that there is "a real sense of time elapsed and journey traveled along every step of the way", and Destructoids James Stephanie Sterling lauded the game's suspenseful moments.
+Richard Mitchell of Joystiq found that the narrative improved the character relationships, and Tom Hoggins of The Telegraph commended the consonance of the story and the action.

 The characters—particularly the relationship between Joel and Ellie—received acclaim.
 Matt Helgeson of Game Informer wrote that the relationship felt identifiable, naming it "poignant" and "well drawn".
 Eurogamers Welsh wrote that the characters were developed with "real patience and skill", appreciating their emotional value, and Joystiqs Mitchell found the relationship "genuine" and emotional.
-PlayStation Official Magazines Meikleham named Joel and Ellie the best characters of any PlayStation 3 game, while IGNs Moriarty identified it as a highlight of the game.
-Kelly of Computer and Video Games named the characters "richly painted", feeling invested in their stories.
+Eric L. Patterson of Electronic Gaming Monthly (EGM wrote that the characters' journeys were "more important and interesting" than anything else in the game.
+OPMs Meikleham named Joel and Ellie the best characters of any PlayStation 3 game, while IGNs Moriarty identified them as a highlight of the game.
+Kelly of CVG named the characters "richly painted", feeling invested in their stories.
 Philip Kollar of Polygon felt that Ellie was believable, making it easier to develop a connection to her, and that the relationship between the characters was assisted by the game's optional conversations.
-PlayStation Official Magazines Meikleham found Ellie's idle animations interacting with the environment made her a convincing teenager.
+OPMs Meikleham found Ellie's idle animations interacting with the environment made her a convincing teenager.
 The performances also received praise, with Edge and Eurogamers Welsh noting that the script improved as a result.